alaa-almaliki/seed/README.md

 - `bin/seed test`

 > [!NOTE]
 > seed used and tested on **macOS** only.
-You are free to try it in windows or linux and contribute if there are
+You are free to try it on windows or linux and contribute if there are
 > problems.

 ## How it works